JMPerez/spotify-search/README.md

 - `limit` (optional): The maximum number of objects to return.
 Check the default value on the [Spotify Web API documentation page](https://developer.spotify.com/web-api/search-item/).
 - `offset` (optional, defaults to 0): The index of the first object to return.

-The search results are available in an exposed `results` property:
+The search results are available in an exposed `result` property:

 ```html
 <html>